Randyglobal/User-Utils/README.md

 As we  can judge, in our everyday life, we think of atleast three of these things.
 As such i take this as a Project for level 2

+Before having access to the document, There is a login form where you have to confirm your your entry by inputing either your email or username and password.
+If you have no account, you will need to create an account by passing through the following steps -A form for firstName and lastName
+-A form to creatPassword
+-A form to confirm Password
+-A form to agreement before Loging in

 Specifications
 1)WEATHER REPORT
 -API: Firstly we will need an API which enables the app to interact and share data